openaps/docs/docs/docs/Understanding OpenAPS-Overview/how-openaps-works-overview.md

 * load the open source software on it
 * configure it to talk to YOUR devices and have your information and safety settings on it (based on your preferences)

 The open source software is designed to make it easy for the computer to do the work you used to do to calculate what needs to be done.
-It runs a series of "reports" to collect data from all the devices and places.
+It runs a series of reports to collect data from all the devices and places.
 Then it prepares the data and runs the calculations.
 Then it attempts to communicate and send any necessary adjustments to your pump.
 Then it reads the data back, and does it over and over again.

 In order to simplify the process for the human, we've designed a series of "aliases", which is a group of reports.
 That way, when you need to do a particular thing (gather fresh data), you can run one command instead of several or dozens.
 Similarly, when you want the system to run automatically, there is a scheduling program called "cron" that you will use to run multiple aliases automatically to do all of these tasks.